farhanirani/Logic-Games/README.md

 ### Tetris

-A 3 unique block tetris.
+A 3 unique block game of tetris.